robzino/okta-portal/README.md

 When creating a new Okta app, select the "Client authentication" option and save off the client id and the client secret.
 Use the 2 PNG screenshot files for help.

-To run launch you need 2 ENV vars:
+To run launch you need 2 variables:

 TOKEN (Okta API Token)